Atriplex sturtii: Ecology

 Atriplex sturtii thrives in claypans and alluvial plains.
 Typically, associated species include Eragrostis australasica, Muehlenbeckia sp., and Atriplex lobativalvis.

-The isolated Rainbow Valley Claypan population in the NT is within close proximity to Tecticornis verrucosa, Eragrostis dielsii and Frankenia sp.
+The isolated Rainbow Valley Claypan population in the NT is neary to Tecticornis verrucosa, Eragrostis dielsii and Frankenia sp.
 The species has also been recorded growing in a clay loam riverbank in South Australia with Muehlenbeckia sp., Senecio lanibracteus and Atriplex crassipes.
 A. sturtii has been documented growing on top of a wombat burrow in open chenopod plain, with larger shrubs surrounding such as Acacia oswaldii.

 Individuals of A. sturtii in extremely arid environments could be seasonally dependent on rainfall events.

 The fleshy leaves are a staple food source for many herbivorous fauna species, particularly macropods, as well as a diversity of insects.

 Uses

 Channel Country is located on the traditional lands of at least 25 diverse Indigenous nations, including the Malyangaba, Kullilla and Dhirari peoples.

 Atriplex sturtii, as well as many other saltbushes within the genus Atriplex, have been used as a food source by Aboriginal and Torres Strait Islander communities for thousands of generations.
 The seeds of the plant were collected, roasted over a fire and ground into a powdered form.
 This was, and continues to be, used for a range of culinary purposes, such as seasoning wild meats or making damper bread.
 Medicinally, leaves of the plant were often added to water as a skin cleanser for burns or wounds.

 From a colonial perspective, many species of saltbush were used as fodder by grazing sheep and cattle due to palatability.
 In 1871, a map of Western New South Wales was produced by A. Bruce which labelled the region as 'Saltbush Country'.